 Pet stain removers can neutralize odors and remove stains.
 Here are six of the best pet stain and odor removers – plus tips for choosing the right option for your home.

 Indoor accidents aren’t the only cause of stains and bad smells though.
 Nervous or elderly dogs may “leak.”
 An unwell pet could also suffer with diarrhea or vomiting.

 Unfortunately, once a dog has had an accident in a certain spot, re-soiling is more likely.
 Neutralizing odors can help prevent this.

 A quick internet search brings up many natural and homemade solutions to remove pet stains.
-These DIY cleaners can do a decent job, but you need something stronger when dealing with stubborn soiling.
+These DIY odor and stain removers can do a decent job, but you need something stronger when dealing with stubborn soiling.

 So, to help you tackle pet odors and stains, we’ve researched the best cleaners and listed our top picks below.

-Note: While the focus of this article is on cleaning dog stains, many of these products are just as effective for cats and other pets.
+Note: While the focus of this article is on cleaning dog stains, a pet stain remover is often just as effective for cat urine or other pets.